h8d13/Lighttpd-Steroids/README.md

 |---- static/
 |-- intro.md

-/protected # password zone
+/protected
 |-- hello.md
 ```
-Password is set in dockerfile.
+Username/password for `/protected` is set in dockerfile.
 > File listing is automatic of these dirs (hides "." files in tree so it's less clutered.

 What is cool is you can simply create a new .md file and directly see it, link it, etc or even a folder and an index.html and it's up and running.

 ----